benschwaller/jiramgr/README.md

 # jiramgr

 Lightweight Jira card manager for the command line.
 Pure Python 3 — no pip, no go-jira, no dependencies.
+Made with assistance from AI - primarily GLM 5.2.

 ## Quick start